-

 Infant Bodywork

-Use of hands on techniques to calm your child’s emotional state, release fascial tension, and improve function.
+Use of hands on techniques to calm your child's emotional state, release fascial tension, and improve function.
+Body work can also improve digestion and constipation for infants and toddlers, as well as assist in toilet training.

 Task Specific E-Stim (TASES)

 Utilizes electrical stimulation to activate muscles that are weak or do not activate appropriately during functional activities.
+This is an excellent adjunct to typical therapy services.

 Purposeful play